James Woolley (clockmaker)

 James Woolley or James Wolley (ca.1695 – 22 November 1786) was a watch and clockmaker from Codnor, Derbyshire.

 Life

 He was born ca 1695, the son of Samuel Woolley and Abigail Pinegar.

 He made turret clocks, one of which was installed in the Nottingham Exchange, which he gifted to the Nottingham Corporation, and in return he was made an honorary burgess of Nottingham.
-He also made longcase clocks.
+He also made longcase clocks known to be signed "J Woolley", brass and silvered face with moon dial c.1780's.

 He died at his house on Codnor Common on 22 November 1786, a bachelor, and left his fortune to his two nephews.

 He signed his clocks "Wolley".
-Therefore this article should list his name as James Wolley.
+Therefore this article should list his name as James Wolley or James Woolley.